THE UNIVERSITY OF THE THIRD AGE

 Venue: 3rd Tuesday afternoon of the month in the Fell Room 1.30 to 3.00

-The format will be a discussion group - where I will do a short presentation of the topic and then open it up for discussion.
+The format will be a discussion group - where I will make a short presentation of the topic and then open it up for discussion.

 Venue:Woolman Room 4th Monday in the month, 10am-12pm